V0nzy/v0nzy.github.io/_posts/2024-02-19-VL-Intercept.md

 ![_install](/assets/img/VL-Intercept/intercept_slide.png)

 ## Initial Access
-Added the following to the /etc/hosts file:
+Starting off I added the following to the /etc/hosts file:
 ```bash
 10.10.185.69 intercept.vl
 10.10.185.69 DC01.intercept.vl
 10.10.185.70 WS01.intercept.vl
 ```

-I started off using some nmap scans and quickly noticed  that it was possible to access the dev share using a null session.
+I started off with some nmap scans and quickly noticed that it was possible to access the dev share using a null session.
 ![_install](/assets/img/VL-Intercept/null_session_dev.png)

-I entered the share using null authentication and looked through the directories.
+Using this null session I entered the "dev" share and looked through the directories for interesting information.

 ![_install](/assets/img/VL-Intercept/null_session_dev_2.png)

-I noticed that the "readme.txt" file says that the share is checked regulary for updates for the application.
-This for me was a big indicator for forced authenticated using a file upload.
-I created a malcious .URL file:
+Something that stood out to me is that there is a readme.txt file which says that the share is checked regulary for updates.
+This for me immediately triggered "coerced authentication".
+We can craft a malicious .URL file that triggers an authentication request to our SMB listener when someone accesses the share.
+We can then attempt to relay or crack the authentication request.
+Is used to following URL payload:

 ```bash
 [InternetShortcut]
 URL=whatever